SeqWare/seqware/seqware-distribution/docs/site/content/docs/4-metadb.md

 Optionally, you may want to setup database comments if you wish to explore the database schema:

     psql -U seqware seqware_meta_db < comments_on_tables.sql

+## Upgrading From 1.0.X to 1.2.X

+SeqWare web service passwords starting with 1.2.X are salted and encrypted.
+To perform this migration, run the following utility.

+    java -jar seqware-distribution/target/seqware-distribution-<%= seqware_release_version %>-full.jar --plugin net.sourceforge.seqware.pipeline.plugins.RegistrationMigrationPlugin

+Note that from a user POV, their password will remain the same.
+This just means that their passwords will be stored more securely on the server-side in the database.

+The simplest way of creating new users is to simply create them in the database and then re-run the migration utility to encrypt their password.

+    $ psql seqware_meta_db
+    psql (9.3.14)
+    Type "help" for help.

+    seqware_meta_db=# insert into registration(email, password, password_hint, first_name, last_name, create_tstmp, last_update_tstmp) VALUES('testing@test.com', 'test-password', 'a test password hint', 'firstname', 'lastname', now(), now());
+    INSERT 0 1
+    seqware_meta_db=# \quit
+    $ java -jar seqware-distribution/target/seqware-distribution-<%= seqware_release_version %>-full.jar --plugin net.sourceforge.seqware.pipeline.plugins.RegistrationMigrationPlugin